rbouckaert/FixedTreeAnalysis/doc/tree-set-tutorial/README.md

 * when estimating epidemiological parameters and using a computationally intensive tree prior, like compartimentalised models such as MASCOT.
 * when you are interested in the ancestral reconstruction of internal nodes (e.g. a discrete trait analysis (DTA)) on a large tree, and another post-hoc DTA can be done quickly afterwards.

 Be aware that using a tree posterior instead of using a joint analysis has the potential to result in biased estimates of the parameters of interest.
-Let the tree set be

 In this tutorial, we will look at a phylogeographical reconstruction {% cite  bouckaert2015phylogeography --file master-refs.bib %} of influenze HBV through Africa and Asia.